Zaid-Ajaj/the-elmish-book/chapters/fable/node-packages.md

 ### Npm scripts

 The latter section of `package.json` is the `scripts` sections, also known as npm scripts.
-This section provides shortcuts to *running* the cli programs that were installed from the development dependencies or any shell command from the system.
+This section provides shortcuts to *running* the cli programs that were installed as development dependencies or any shell command from the system.
 For example, we installed `webpack` and `webpack-dev-server` which are programs that work with Fable to turn the F# project into a nicely bundled javascript file.
-We provide shortcuts using npm scripts `start` and `build`.
+We provide shortcuts to running these programs using the npm scripts `start` and `build`.
 To run such a script, you run the command:
 ```bash
 npm run <script name>
 ```